loading...

 1. 1.
 Open the Workflow Editor

-2. Navigate to the workflow interface you need to edit within the GoInsight.ai workspace.
+2. Navigate to the workflow canvas you need to edit within the GoInsight.AI workspace.

 3. 2.
 Drag and Drop the Node